FilteredPush/event_date_qc/README.md

     mvn clean deploy -P release

-After this, you will need to login to the sonatype oss repository hosting nexus instance (https://oss.sonatype.org/index.html#welcome), find the staged release in the staging repositories, and perform the release.
-It should be possible (haven't verified this yet) to perform the release from the command line instead by running:
+After this, can confirm release by loging to the sonatype oss repository hosting nexus instance (https://oss.sonatype.org/index.html#welcome), and searching for the artifact, or checking the staging repositories if it is held up in staging.

-    mvn nexus-staging:release -P release